-In 2025, the LRCA's Shoreline Protection Program will wrap up after four years of funding from the MNR.
+The four-year funding agreement with the MNR for the LRCA's Shoreline Protection Program ended in December 2024; however, in 2025, the LRCA successfully received an additional \$40,000 towards a fifth year of the program, carried out in fall 2025.
 The program focuses on rehabilitating shoreline and riparian zones on private property within the Thunder Bay Area of Concern.
-The Thunder Bay Area of Concern is a 100-metre buffer along the Lake Superior coast and up Thunder Bay's five main tributaries, defined by ECCC as having experienced significant environmental degradation.
+The Thunder Bay Area of Concern is a 100-metre buffer along the Lake Superior coast and up Thunder Bay's five main tributaries, defined by ECCC as having experience significant environmental degradation.
 The program provides landowners with a shoreline assessment, educational materials, individualized planting plans, up to 100 native plants, and planting implementation support.